ni/measurement-plugin-service-extension-example/docs/README.md

 - Establish the connection to communicate with the service methods.
   - Define Service Interface and Class Names:
-    - Provide the gRPC service interface and class names as inputs to the Resolve Service API to retrieve the port where the custom service is running.
+    - Provide the gRPC service interface and class names as inputs to the Resolve Service API to retrieve the port where the user-defined service is running.

     !["Get_Port"](define_service.png)